Shira-3749/lua-object-model/README.markdown

 ### Metamethods

-A class is actually a metatable of its instances.
-This allows metamethods to be defined the same way as any other methods.
+Metamethods can be defined the same way as any other methods and will work as expected.

     function MyClass:__tostring()
         return 'stringified!'